abhiwalia15/Kubernetes-Docs-Enhancement/spectro-assignment.md

 # Debug Kubernetes with Kubectl

 Kubernetes offers a command line tool named [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) that allows you to run debugging commands and communicate with a Kubernetes cluster's [`control plane`](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane).
-This page explains how to troubleshoot errors in Kubernetes using `Kubectl`.
+This page explains how to troubleshoot errors in Kubernetes using `kubectl`.

 At the end of this guide, you will learn to identify, diagnose, and resolve issues with all your existing containers.

-> **Tip:** You can use Kubectl-tool for [stateless](https://kubernetes.io/docs/tutorials/stateless-application/) and [stateful](https://kubernetes.io/docs/tutorials/stateful-application/) applications in Kubernetes.
+> **Tip:** You can use kubectl-tool for [stateless](https://kubernetes.io/docs/tutorials/stateless-application/) and [stateful](https://kubernetes.io/docs/tutorials/stateful-application/) applications in Kubernetes.

-# Table of Contents
+## Table of Contents

 1. [Prerequisites](#prerequisites)
 2. [Debug Steps](#debug-steps)
 2. [What's Next](#whats-next)